n8henrie/n8henrie.github.io/_posts/2011-05-22-on-matters-zero-sum-sam-harris.md

         </p>

         <p>
-          Focusing on the question of moral truth (A) yields this—it doesn’t really matter what happens, because (1) and (2) are equivalent.
-And while (3) and (4) would be better, people like us can’t reach such heights on the moral landscape.
+          Focusing on the question of moral truth (A) yields this—it doesn't really matter what happens, because (1) and (2) are equivalent.
+And while (3) and (4) would be better, people like us can't reach such heights on the moral landscape.
         </p>

         <p>
-          Blackford’s concern focuses on the question of what is rational for each of us to do, given who we are (B).
+          Blackford's concern focuses on the question of what is rational for each of us to do, given who we are (B).
 You strongly prefer (1), and I strongly prefer (2), and it seems that we are both right to prefer our own happiness in this regard.
 I admit that such zero-sum situations occasionally arise, and we accept them within the bounds of normal, self-interested behavior.
 But I argue that, given the vastness of <i>possible</i> experience, there will usually be better solutions that are not zero-sum.
-And the only way to make sense of the concept of “better” is to a invoke a background notion of moral truth (which, in my terms, relates to possible states of well-being).
+And the only way to make sense of the concept of "better" is to a invoke a background notion of moral truth (which, in my terms, relates to possible states of well-being).
 This brings us back to (A).
         </p>

         <p>